AllieStewart/Rizz-o-matic/README.md

 </br>
 SVG that displays in the browser tab is from https://www.svgrepo.com/svg/374033/razzle. </br>
 "Rizz-O-Matic" logo that displays on the top left of all pages is from </br>
-https://logo.com/ with Vollkorn font and a gold metallic gradient.
+https://logo.com/ with Vollkorn font and a gold metallic gradient. </br>
+TsParticles backgroun is from https://getisotope.com/post/react-animated-background </br>

 ## Licenses